ShvaykaD/thingsboard.github.io/_includes/docs/mqtt-broker/reference/600k-throughput-p2p-performance-test.md

 ### Performance tests

-We conducted three phases of testing to evaluate TBMQ's performance under increasing workloads: 200k, 400k, and 600k msg/sec throughput tests.
+TBMQ's performance was evaluated through three testing phases at 200k, 400k, and 600k msg/sec throughput.
-In each phase, we adjusted the number of TBMQ brokers and Redis nodes to match the workload demands.
+In each phase, we scaled the number of TBMQ brokers and Redis nodes to handle the corresponding workload.
 The test configurations and results are summarized in the table below.

 | Throughput (msg/sec) | TBMQ Nodes | Redis Nodes | Publishers | Subscribers | Avg Msg Processing Latency | TBMQ CPU |
 |----------------------|------------|-------------|------------|-------------|----------------------------|----------|